Dean Andrews Jr.: Warren Commission testimony

-On November 25, 1963, Andrews informed the Federal Bureau of Investigation (FBI) that three days earlier (on the day of the assassination of President Kennedy) he received a telephone call from a Clay Bertrand who asked him whether he would be willing to represent the assassin of Kennedy, Lee Harvey Oswald.
+On November 25, 1963, Andrews informed the Federal Bureau of Investigation (FBI) that three days earlier (on the day of the assassination of President Kennedy) he received a telephone call from a Clay Bertrand who asked him whether he would be willing to represent Lee Harvey Oswald, the accused assassin.
 Andrews subsequently repeated his claim regarding the phone call in testimony before the Warren Commission in July 1964.
 Andrews described Bertrand as a "swinging cat" (what Andrews defined as a bisexual) who occasionally guaranteed fees for some of Andrews' homosexual clients.

 Two weeks after the assassination, the FBI reported that Andrews had admitted that Bertrand was a "figment of his imagination".
 The FBI report stated that Andrews had been hospitalized at the time with pneumonia and was under heavy sedation.
 However, Andrews would later deny the FBI report, claiming that he had never suggested that Bertrand might not be real.